microsoft/ApplicationInsights-dotnet/LOGGING/README.md

 var config = new LoggingConfiguration();

 ApplicationInsightsTarget target = new ApplicationInsightsTarget();
-// You need this only if you did not define AI ConnectionString in ApplicationInsights.config or want to use different connectionstring target.ConnectionString = "Your_ApplicationInsights_ConnectionString";
+// You need this only if you did not define Application Insights ConnectionString in ApplicationInsights.config or want to use different connectionstring target.ConnectionString = "Your_ApplicationInsights_ConnectionString";
 or
 // You need this only if you did not define InstrumentationKey in ApplicationInsights.config or want to use different instrumentation key